Michigan hit hard by deadly hepatitis A outbreak

 According to the CDC, the hepatitis A virus is very hard to kill and can live for months outside the body.
 Hand sanitizers are not effective against the virus, so frequent handwashing is critical to controlling any outbreak.

-Outbreaks of hepatitis A are normally small, because the vast majority of the US population was inoculated at approximately 1 year old.
+Outbreaks of hepatitis A are normally small; rates have declined 95% since the vaccine became available in 1995.
 GlaxoSmithKline and Merck are the only companies approved by the Food and Drug Administration to sell a hepatitis A adult or pediatric vaccine in the US.

 The current outbreaks of hepatitis A, virus genotype IB, is normally not found in the US; it's more common to the Mediterranean, Turkey and South Africa.
 However, the current vaccine is effective against all strains of the virus.